waveney/wmff/README.md

 Needs to be at a webspace root

-Php needs the webspace root in the php include path as well as pear to be installed.
+Php needs the webspace root in the php include path.

-Needs Pear::Mail which needs Pear::Net_SMTP (on live systems only)

 Needs mysql (or equivalent compatible) database "wmff" at localhost and closed to non-direct access